Ndalasabelo/osticket-prereqs/README.md

 - MySQL 5.5.62 (mysql-5.5.62-win32.msi)

 <h2>Installation Steps</h2>
 Log into Azure and create a resource group, within it, create a virtual machine with at least 2 VCPUs and name it VM1.
+Then after the creation of the virtual machine, log into it using Remote Desktop.

 <p>